Matthew McGrory: Early life

 McGrory was born in West Chester, Pennsylvania, the son of William and Maureen McGrory.
+He was 15 pounds, 4 ounces when he was born.
 He was over 5 feet (150 cm) tall by the time he completed kindergarten.
 McGrory grew to the height of and had size 29.5 shoes.
+He attended a Catholic School that allowed him to wear sneakers because dress shoes did not exist in his size.
 He studied pre-law at Widener University.
 He also studied Criminal Justice at West Chester University.

 Career

 McGrory's large size led to appearances on daytime talk shows hosted by Maury Povich, Jenny Jones and Oprah Winfrey and in music videos including Iron Maiden's "The Wicker Man" and the 1999 Marilyn Manson "Coma White" (and God Is in the T.V.
 VHS cover).
 He can also be seen in Blondie's video for their 2003 hit "Good Boys."

 Due to his extraordinary height and deep voice, he appeared on The Howard Stern Show beginning in December 1996.
 He was the first "Bigfoot" in Stern's Wack Pack.
 He has appeared in movies, often cast as a giant, in films such as Bubble Boy (2001), House of 1000 Corpses (2003), Big Fish (2003), and The Devil's Rejects (2005).
 Television appearances included Malcolm in the Middle, Charmed, and as a freak show performer during the Great Depression in HBO's period series Carnivàle.